-When patients are being treated with a paraffin-based emollient product that is covered by a dressing or clothing, there is a danger that smoking or using a naked flame could cause the dressings or clothing to catch fire.
+When patients are being treated with or regularly using an emollient product that is covered by a dressing or clothing, there is a danger that smoking or using a naked flame could cause the dressings or clothing to catch fire.

 Community pharmacy teams have a role to play in advising patients not to smoke; use naked flames (or be near people who are smoking or using naked flames); or go near anything that may cause a fire while emollients are in contact with their medical dressings or clothing.
 There is of course an important balance to strike when counselling people on these risks, to ensure patients do not stop using the products out of fear (which could worsen their condition).

 Useful resources which pharmacy teams can distribute when counselling their patients on the risks include posters, stickers and patient leaflets developed by the NPSA.
 Teams may wish to record in their PMR system each time these are distributed.

 West Yorkshire Fire and Rescue Service has produced an informative video about the risk of fire associated with paraffin-based products aimed at healthcare professionals.
 You can watch the video below, or access it on YouTube.